lightningboltemoji/clear-unsent-messages/README.md

 ### Time-based

-Clears unsent message after a configuration duration of **typing inactivity**.
-This can be set to only trigger only for messages made up of spaces and numbers (for example, " 11111" but not "sit").
+Clears unsent message after a configurable duration of **typing inactivity**.
+This can be set to only trigger for messages made up of spaces and numbers (for example, " 11111" but not "sit").

-_Enabled by default with a delay of 2000ms (2.0 seconds) for all messages_
+_Default: enabled with a delay of 2000ms (2.0 seconds) for all messages_

 ### Hotkey <sup>(new)</sup>

 Clears unsent message when a **configurable hotkey** is pressed, saving you from needing to hold backspace.

-_Disabled by default_
+_Default: disabled_

 ## Changelog